 RAW Material Company

-RAW Material Company is a center for art, knowledge, and society.
-It focuses on curatorial practice, art education, residencies, knowledge production, and the archiving of art theory and criticism.
-It fosters artistic and intellectual creativity in Africa.
-The program is transdisciplinary and draws from literature, film, architecture, politics, fashion, cuisine, and diaspora.
+RAW Material Company is a center for art, knowledge and society.
+It is an initiative involved with curatorial practice, artistic education, residencies, knowledge production, and archiving of theory and criticism on art.
+It works to foster appreciation and growth of artistic and intellectual creativity in Africa.
+The program is trans-disciplinary and is equally informed by literature, film, architecture, politics, fashion, cuisine and diaspora.
+RAW Material Company unfolds as an interconnected space of resonance, weaving together the resource center RAW Base, the residency program, research, exhibitions, and publishing practices to nurture constellations of ideas, encounters, and shared sensibilities.

 rawmaterialcompany.org